wangzivector/HybridGen/README.md

 # Conda env: conda activate hybridgenEnv
 python optimization/grasp_generation_server.py
 ```
-The server will be in the state of waiting socket connect.
+The server will be in the state of waiting socket connecting.

-- Step 3: Start image client node, which retrive the cornell dataset and publish the image data via socket to the server node:
+- Step 3: Start image client node, which retrives the cornell dataset and publishes the image data via socket to the server node:
 ```bash
 # Start image client
 # Conda env: conda activate hybridgenEnv
 python optimization/testset_eval_grippertype_client.py
 ```
-- Step 4: Server node will conduct inference and optimization process (within one mintue), and return the optimization results to the image client.
-The results are stored at path stated by`result_dir` at `param_set.py`, which is initially set as `tipdircnn/output`.
+- Step 4: Server node will conduct inference and optimization (within one mintue), and return the optimization results to the image client.
+The results are stored at path stated by`result_dir` at `param_set.py`, which is initially set as `tipdircnn/output/`.

 - Note: If you want to implement the system with your specific RGBD cameras, kindly refer to `optimization/testset_eval_grippertype_client.py` and code your own socket nodes. `optimization/sensor_client_demo` gives demo of how to use Microsoft Azure RGBD camera (in ROS) to send a image via socket to grasp pose generation server.

+## Performance
+To be added.

 ## Acknowledgement
 Great thanks to [GGCNN](https://github.com/dougsm/ggcnn), as the code of inference module `tipdircnn` is built upon this project.
 We implement the fingertip dataset based on its standard Cornell dataset processing.